-We had the privilege to interview Michael Nielsen, one of our new employee.
-Please read below how he sees attorney’s role in the future and how did he ended up working at Boco’s UK Desk.
+We had the privilege to interview Michael Nielsen, one of our new employees.
+Please read below how he sees attorney’s role in the future and how did he end up working at Boco’s UK Desk.

 Who are you and how did you end up as patent attorney?